raju-Tandukar/Playwright-for-API-and-Web-Testing/ReadMe.md

 # Playwright API and Web Testing Setup Guide
 ---

-This is a Playwright API and Web testing framework designed to demonstrate playwright testing example
+This is a Playwright API and Web testing framework designed to demonstrate playwright testing example.
+For test perpose i have use test website https://www.automationexercise.com/.

 ## Features of this framework
 * Playwright API Testing